-(1) The insulation value was obtained from BS EN ISO 10456 : 2007, Table 4.
+(1) The insulation values were obtained from BS EN ISO 10456 : 2007, Table 4.
+It is recommended that the lower figure is used when assessing the interstitial condensation risk analysis.

 (2) These values were obtained with 2 mm grain particle size.